CourtneyThurston/Animations-PS160/README.md

 # Animations-PS160
-Animations for PS160 with Dr. Jeff Sanders at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
+Animations for PS160 (Physics II for Scientists & Engineers) with Dr. Jeff Sanders at Embry-Riddle Aeronautical University in Daytona Beach, Florida.
 These animations were created by Courtney Thurston to fulfill an independent research Honors Contract through the Honors Program of ERAU-DB.

 # OpticsImaging
 The animation is hosted here: http://www.fastswf.com/wRHa2bs